THE ORIGINAL INTERIOR

 THE FINAL INTERIOR

-As you can see from the pictures, the original interior was plain, bland boring and brown.
+As you can see from the top picture, the original interior was plain, bland boring and brown.
 Since we knew we would be living in such a small space for several years, it was very important to us that the interior was fun, cheerful and durable.

 Each section of the interior has a slightly different look through variations on color, texture, material and lighting.
 That way, when we are in different parts of the RV it feels like we are in different “rooms”.
 So, for example, the bedroom area is separated from the rest of the house with a colorful curtain but the bed area itself has a cool, relaxing brocade fabric treatment.
 On the other hand, the dining area has a bright colorful theme.